 How do I get support?

 Visit our secure support help desk at https://support.performancefoundry.com and search for an answer to your issue.
-If you can’t find it, then you have three options:
+If you can’t find it, then you have two options:

 How to get the best support possible